Venzory/Venzory/docs/archive/CORE_FLOWS_IMPROVEMENTS_SUMMARY.md

 ## Overview

-Successfully implemented comprehensive usability improvements to all core flows in Remcura V2, making the system fully usable for manual operations before implementing the Remka/Magento integration.
+Successfully implemented comprehensive usability improvements to all core flows in Venzory, making the system fully usable for manual operations before implementing the Remka/Magento integration.

 ---